timetopet/2021-05-Interview-Project/readme.md

 Form should handle input and enforce input requirements.

 Once at least one widget has been created, this page should show a list of all available widgets.
 Clicking on a widget should allow us to edit it.
 We should also have the option to create additional widgets as well.

+Note: This url has already been created and setup in `routes.php`.

 ### GET:http://localhost:8000/api/widgets